Tramway track: History

-Tramway tracks have been in existence since the mid-16th century.
-They were made of wood, but during the late 18th century iron and later steel came into use and then predominated.
+Tramway tracks have existed since the mid-16th century.
+They were made of wood, but during the late 18th century, iron and later steel came into use and then predominated.

 The first street tramways were laid in 1832 in New York by John Stephenson to assist horses pulling buses on dirt roads, especially when the roads were muddy from wet weather.
 The rails enabled a horse to easily pull a load of 10 tonnes compared to 1 tonne on a dirt road.
 The evolution of street tramway tracks paralleled the transition from horse power to mechanical and electric power.
-In a dirt road, the rails needed a foundation, usually a mass concrete raft.
+On a dirt road, the rails needed a foundation, usually a mass concrete raft.
 Highway authorities often made tramway companies pave the rest of the road, usually with granite or similar stone blocks, at extra cost.

 The first tramways had a rail projecting above the road surface, or a step set into the road, both of which were apt to catch the narrow tyres of horse-drawn carriages.
 The invention by Alphonse Loubat in 1852 of grooved rail enabled tramways to be laid without causing a nuisance to other road users, except unsuspecting cyclists, who could get their wheels caught in the groove.